GTX-104: Subarachnoid Hemorrhage (SAH) – Intravenous Infusion

 GTX-102: Ataxia-telangiectasia (A-T) - Oral Mucosal Spray

-- Clinical stage: PK bridging study results expected 2H’22; start of Phase 3 expected 1H’23*
+- Clinical stage: PK bridging study topline results announced on 12/28/22 met all outcome measures; Type B meeting with FDA expected in 2H’23; start of Phase 3 expected 2H’23*

 - Product Description: A novel and convenient oral mucosal spray formulation of betamethasone intended to potentially improve neurological symptoms of A-T, including clinical assessments of posture and gait disturbance, and kinetic speech and oculomotor functions.
 Currently, there are no FDA approved pharmacotherapies for A-T. Acasti also believes that GTX-102 could ease drug administration for patients experiencing A-T given its application as a more convenient, concentrated and metered betamethasone liquid spray onto the tongue, as these A-T patients typically have difficulty swallowing6.